konstantinosmitsides/kiraka/README.md

 ## Contact Us
 For more information or if you have any questions, please contact us at: srp.doc.ic.ac.uk@gmail.com

-## Terms and Conditions
-For more information about our terms and conditions, please visit the following page: https://srp.doc.ic.ac.uk/terms

 ## Authors
 - *Konstantinos Mitsides* **(konstantinos.mistides23@imperial.ac.uk)**